 Tokyo’s love for American attitude and fashion catalyzed this city’s love for clothing and sneakers in many ways.

-Athletic footwear — both the performance and casual kind — dominates the sector in Japan, with Nike leading the market.
+Athletic footwear — both the performance and casual kind — dominates Japan, with Nike leading the market.

 With Tokyo’s eclectic style landscape, a wide range of sneaker collector’s items also became popular.